Ohio personal injury lawyer reviews Cincinnati church abuse lawsuits and recent settlements reached with the Catholic Church

 The image of the Catholic Church has suffered with the church abuse crisis.
 Church abuse lawsuits have targeted dioceses and religious orders, and valuable diocesan assets are vulnerable in ongoing cases.
 The church institutions in question have substantial cash, stocks, and real estate, in addition to insurance coverage.

-In addition to church abuse cases, attorneys are reviewing Boy Scout sexual abuse cases for victims and plaintiffs nationwide.
+In addition to priest abuse cases, attorneys are reviewing Boy Scout sexual abuse cases for victims and plaintiffs nationwide.

 Can I File a Lawsuit?

 Due to Ohio statute of limitations in sexual abuse cases, victims may or may not be able to file claims in courts.
 Ohio’s statute of limitations for rape is 20-25 years, depending on circumstances.

 The time limit on prosecuting other felony sex crimes is as little as six years.
 Charges for misdemeanor sex crimes such as groping and fondling must be filed within two years, and civil lawsuits must be filed within one to two years.